dttrue/Electronics-inventory-web-app/README.md

 ## Transitions for Item Cards Images

 - The item card images are designed with smooth hover transitions to provide an attractive user experience.
-To costomize these transitions, naviagte to the `styles.css` file and look for the CSS rules that apply to the `.item-card img` and `item-card img:hover` selectors.
+To customize these transitions, naviagte to the `styles.css` file and look for the CSS rules that apply to the `.item-card img` and `item-card img:hover` selectors.
 You can adjust properties like`transform` to control the image behavior on hover.

 ## Footer

 - The web application includes a footer that appears at the bottom of the page.
 It contains information and copyright details.
-You can customize the footer's appearance by modifying the CSS rules for the `footer` and `.footer-content` classes in the `styles.css` file.
+You can customize the footer's appearance by modifying the CSS rules for the `footer` and `.footer-text` classes in the `styles.css` file.

 # Acknowledgments